mautic/mautic-community-handbook/docs/policies/code_of_conduct/code_of_conduct.rst

 Alert Mautic team members if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

-Unacceptable Behavior
+Unacceptable behavior
 *********************

 The following behaviors are considered harassment and are unacceptable within our community:

 - **Violence and Threats of Violence** are not acceptable - online or offline.
 This includes incitement of violence toward any individual, including encouraging a person to commit self-harm.
-This also includes posting or threatening to post other people’s personally identifying information (“doxxing”) online.
+This also includes posting or threatening to post other people’s personally identifying information (“doxing”) online.
 - **Public or private harassment** is never acceptable in any form.
-- **Personal Attacks** Conflicts will inevitably arise, but frustration should never turn into a personal attack.
-It is not okay to insult, demean or belittle others.
+- **Personal Attacks** Conflicts inevitably arise, but frustration should never turn into a personal attack.
+It's not okay to insult, demean or belittle others.
 Attacking someone for their opinions, beliefs and ideas is not acceptable.
-It is important to speak directly when we disagree and when we think we need to improve, but such discussions must be conducted respectfully and professionally, remaining focused on the issue at hand.
+It's important to speak directly when we disagree and when we think we need to improve, but such discussions must be conducted respectfully and professionally, remaining focused on the issue at hand.
 - **Derogatory Language** Hurtful or harmful language is never acceptable in any context related to: background, family status, gender, gender identity or expression, marital status, sex, sexual orientation, personal appearance, body size, native language, age, ability, neurodiversity, mental health, race and/or ethnicity, national origin, citizenship and immigration status, socioeconomic status, religion, geographic location.
 - **Unwelcome Sexual Attention or Physical Contact** Unwelcome sexual attention or unwelcome physical contact is not acceptable.
 This includes sexualized comments, jokes or imagery in interactions, communications or presentation materials, as well as inappropriate touching, groping, or sexual advances.
 This includes touching a person without permission, including sensitive areas such as their hair, pregnant stomach, mobility device (wheelchair, scooter, etc) or tattoos.
 This also includes physically blocking or intimidating another person.
 Physical contact or simulated physical contact (such as emojis like “kiss”) without affirmative consent is not acceptable.
 This includes sharing or distribution of sexualized images or text.
-- **Disruptive Behavior** Sustained disruption of events, forums, or meetings, including talks and presentations, will not be tolerated.
+- **Disruptive Behavior** Sustained disruption of events, forums, or meetings, including talks and presentations, is not tolerated.
 This includes spamming community discussions with the solicitation of unwanted products or services.
-- **Influencing Disruptive Behavior** We will treat influencing or leading such activities the same way we treat the activities themselves, and thus the same consequences apply.
+- **Influencing Disruptive Behavior** Influencing or leading such activities is treated the same way as the activities themselves, and thus the same consequences apply.
 - **Corporate Promotions** Sharing of demo/trial/landing page links and other corporate promotions are never permitted unless explicitly requested by a community member.
 The only exceptions are that the moderated Commercial forum category may be used to promote opportunities which may be relevant for members of the community (for example job opportunities, freelance gigs) and Mautic Community Partners may promote their products and services on their partners page.
 - **Scraping contacts** by name or any other personally identifiable information for unsolicited communication is never acceptable in any form.

 Consequences of Unacceptable Behavior
 *************************************

-Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.
+Unacceptable behavior from any community member, including sponsors and those with decision-making authority, is not tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.